How to Start a Blog: A Simple Step-by-Step Guide

 I write with a speech dictation software called Dragon NaturallySpeaking.
 I also have a mouse I operate with my lips.

-With this set up, I’ve been blogging for 15 years.
+With this set up, I’ve been blogging for over 15 years.

 To make money, I sell books and courses.
 I have over 60,000 customers.